SeeYangZhi/CBREDG_Security_Reminder_Bot/README.md

 ## Introduction

-This project deploys a telegram bot applications to AWS' serverless infrastructure - Lambda, using the Serverless Framework Component.
+This project deploys the backend for the Weekly Security Message Reminder Telegram Bot to AWS, using the Serverless Framework Component.

+AWS Lambda is used for this project as it is low maintenance, scalable, and cheap for infrequent workloads (In this case, AWS offers 1 million requests free per month with the AWS Free Tier.
 The application will never charge for idle time, and require little-to-zero administration.

+AWS Dynamo DB is chosen to store the states of the application.
+(AWS offers Dynamo DB with 25 GB of storage and up to 200 million read/write requests per month with the AWS Free Tier).

+*_AWS Lambda is a serverless, event-driven compute service that lets you run code for virtually any type of application or backend service without provisioning or managing servers._

+*_AWS Dynamo DB is a fast, flexible NoSQL database service for single-digit millisecond performance at any scale_

 ## Quick Start